Anirvan-Krishna/Semantic-Segmentation-to-Color-Image-Conversion/README.md

 - Discriminator: The Discriminator evaluates the authenticity of generated images compared to real ones.

   ## Results
- Source:         Output:
 | Input Image | Output Image |
 |---------|---------|
 |  ![Input Image](Images/input_150.png) | ![Output Image](Images/y_gen_150.png) |

 This is the result for 150 epochs of training for the model.
 The model produces better results as it is trained for longer